Clues In That Mysterious Radioactive Cloud Point Toward Russia

 The second clue pointing to Dimotrovgrad has to do with where the ruthenium was found.
 According to the International Atomic Energy Agency, 43 nations reported detecting ruthenium-106.
 Scientists with various governments have collected that data, along with weather information, to try to work backward and find the cloud's origin.

-A French analysis released last week suggested the most likely region for the release was somewhere in between the Volga river and the southern Ural Mountains, the precise region where Dimitrovgrad is located.
+A French analysis released last week suggested the most likely region for the release was somewhere in between the Volga River and the southern Ural Mountains, the precise region where Dimitrovgrad is located.
 A German statement also pointed to the southern Urals, though it said other areas in the south of Russia could also be candidates.

 Scientists speak in probabilities, and none are prepared to say they know what happened for sure.
-But many now believe the Research Institute of Atomic Reactors is the "obvious candidate", Nielsen says.
+But many now believe the Research Institute of Atomic Reactors is the "obvious candidate," Nielsen says.
 "That institute has a number of reactors that do interesting things including isotope production," Czerwinski agrees.

 That being said, RIAR isn't the only nuclear facility in the region.
 This stretch of Russia is dotted with nuclear facilities.
 Among them is the Mayak Production Association, once a major nuclear weapons plant that now does things like recycling vast quantities of old nuclear fuel.
 Mayak has had a spotty safety record over the decades.